 6.1 Permitting Requirements

-If the proposed project requires temporary and/or permanent impacts to Drainage A, then authorizations from the USACE, RWQCB, and CDFW may be required as described below.
+If the proposed project requires temporary and/or permanent impacts to the on-site drainages, then authorizations from the USACE, RWQCB, and CDFW may be required as described below.

 6.1.1 U.S. Army Corps of Engineers